OaiTestBase/testInfo/test/README.md

 5. check OAI VM status(on Open Baton ):
 >Login dashboard and go to Orchestrate NS -> NS Records, then find your NSR.<br/> If the NFVO finished their work the deployed NSR will change to ACTIVE state.

+6.Start X310 power and connect your USRP

-6. Install eNB (on your pc/X310):
+7. Install eNB (on your pc/X310):
 Ref: https://hackmd.io/AwNgZmCGDMDGBMBaAnPA7MxAWewBGikeWIiYIIkw1AjACbQZA===#

-7. Config eNB (on your pc/X310):
+8. Config eNB (on your pc/X310):
->Config your eNB config file:
+>Config your eNB:
 ~~~
     mme_ip_address      = ( { ipv4       = "mme ipv4";
                               ipv6       = "mme ipv6";